The goat in the picture has tiny little ears because she is a LaMancha goat. LaManchas are naturally born with “gopher ears” (less than 1 inch long).

 In addition to moving the goats to their barn every night at dusk, we have two livestock guardian llamas, Broadway Baby and Hawthorn Hazel.
 Guard llamas may defend against predators in many ways.
 Llamas are instinctively alert and aware of their surroundings, and may draw attention to an intruder by making a startling alarm call.
 They may walk or run toward an intruder, and chase, paw at, or kick it.
 Some llamas may herd the animals they are guarding into a tight group or lead them away from danger and to the spot where they may feel the safest.
 Others may stand apart from the group and watch the intruder.
 Although llamas have been known to kill predators (such as coyotes), they are not considered to be attack animals.
 In the US, guard llamas have been most common in ranches located in western regions, where larger predators, such as the coyote, have been more prevalent.

-We have two llamas guarding the goats.
-They live with the goats all the time — they even cuddle with the goats in the barn at night.
+We have a llama named Hazel who guards the goats.
+She lives with the goats all the time — she even cuddles with the goats in the barn at night.

 Please see our Visiting Hours page for more information.
 For your safety and the goats safety, please do not visit, approach, feed, or pet the animals outside of scheduled visiting hours.